Food can have numerous effects on your feeling and mood.

 Ask your doctor if you feel chronic inflammation.
 They can diagnose to see any other health conditions linked to inflammation.
 They can also suggest to you follow an anti-inflammatory diet.

-Insulin level May Help Cure Depression:
+Higher Insulin level occurs Depression:

 Scientists found that depression can be linked to insulin level to cure it.
 They also found that insulin resistance showed progress in depression symptoms.